dokun1/kitura-safe-lab/README.md

 Run your server.
 Use a browser based tool to test your websocket connection, and confirm that it works by checking the logs of your server.

-Next, add the following three stored properties inside the top of your `DisasterSocketService` class declaration:
+Next, go back to `WebsocketService.swift` and add the following three stored properties inside the top of your `DisasterSocketService` class declaration:

 ```swift
 private var allConnections = [WebSocketConnection]()